hcussen/AcuityAugmented/README.md

 - 📅 Daily schedule snapshots
 - ⚡ Webhook processing for immediate updates
 - 🔄 Intuitive diff view for schedule changes
+- 📊 See count of real appointments per hour for staffing management
 - 📱 Responsive UI built with TailwindCSS and shadcn/ui components
 - 📝 Backend test suite with Pytest